Also known as lab-created diamonds, man-made diamonds, synthetic diamonds.

 Fortunately, both lab-grown and natural diamonds are distinctly different from the many diamond imitations such as cubic zirconia and synthetic moissanite.
 These imitations differ from lab-grown diamonds and natural diamonds in many ways.
 They have a completely different chemical composition and a variety of different physical properties.
 Competent gemologists can easily recognize the imitations.
 Most jewelry professionals, with training and practice, can separate imitations from natural and synthetic diamonds with a simple testing device that can be purchased for less than $200.

-Some lab-grown diamonds can be separated from natural diamonds by a trained gemologist using standard tools.
+Some lab-grown diamonds that have been faceted can be separated from natural diamonds by a trained gemologist using standard tools.
 Using a gemological microscope, the gemologist can sometimes identify inclusions or other features that are unique to HPHT-grown diamonds, CVD diamonds or natural diamonds.
+HPHT-grown diamond often contains inclusions of the molten metal flux in which the diamond is grown.
+CVD-grown diamonds often contain tiny dark pinpoint inclusions.
+Inclusions in HPHT and CVD diamonds were common during the early days of lab-grown diamonds, however, many diamond manufacturers have improved their methods to minimize these inclusions.

-Using a microscope that enables observations using ultraviolet light can reveal growth patterns unique to these different types of diamonds, but most gemologists do not have this equipment.
+A microscope that enables observations under ultraviolet illumination can reveal fluorescent color and crystal growth patterns that are unique to HPHT and CVD production.
+But, most gemologists do not have this equipment.
 Even if the gemologist had that equipment, and the necessary training, many diamonds would not be identified with certainty.
 Thus, more sophisticated tools are needed.

 Fortunately, several companies have invented portable screening devices that can separate natural diamonds from lab-grown diamonds.
 These devices correctly identify about 98% of natural diamonds and refer all other stones (lab-created diamonds, imitation materials, and the remaining 2% of natural diamonds) for additional testing.
 The cost of these screening devices starts at about $4000.
 More sophisticated devices that successfully separate natural, lab-grown, and imitation stones from one another can be purchased, but the cost for these starts at about $20,000, which is quite costly for many small businesses.
-To buy and sell with safety and confidence, a business must invest in the knowledge of its staff and obtain the necessary equipment.
+But, to buy and sell with confidence, a business must invest in the knowledge of its staff and obtain the necessary equipment.
+Otherwise the business leaves itself open to errors and dishonesty in the supply chain.

 Swarovski Created Diamonds Are Debuting in Colors and Cuts Beyond Nature: a press release on the Swarovski Group website, January 21, 2020.